Ch0wW/dfsv-fixes/README.md

 9. GLHF :)

 ### Information for WSL2 users
 Due to how WSL2 works, it is important for users to modify one line inside the mounting service (`home-q3df-game-nfs-maps.mount`).
-Otherwise the NFS link won't start at all and all custom maps won't be accessible.
+Otherwise the NFS link won't start at all and all custom maps won't be accessible on your server.

 Change this line :
 ```